MAKING YOGURT - FERMENTATION TIME & TEMPERATURE MAKES ALL THE DIFFERENCE

 "These friendly creatures and their by-products keep pathogens at bay, guard against infectious illness and aid in the fullest possible digestion of all food we consume."
 Nourishing Traditions, page 81

 A bowl of fresh, chilled, homemade, 24 hour yogurt has an abundance of good bacteria set in the environment they grew in.
 By contrast, store bought yogurt has been transported from factory to supermarket and then to your fridge.
 No wonder preservatives and stabilisers are often added to ensure longevity and shelf life.

 AND WHAT ABOUT CASEIN?

 Many people worry about casein; the protein found in milk that is well known for causing allergic symptoms and digestive upset.
-People who have problems digesting casein can often tolerate 24 hour fermented raw milk, goat or sheep milk.
-Coconut milk or almond milk yogurt are other great alternatives if you prefer to avoid casein altogether.
+People who have problems digesting casein can often tolerate 24 hour fermented raw milk yogurt and goat milk yogurt.
+Coconut cream yogurt, easy coconut cream yogurt and homemade almond milk yogurt, vegan, date sweetened, coconut and cashew yogurt are other great alternatives if you prefer to avoid casein altogether.

 TEMPERATURE AND BACTERIA